LordTenebrous/nvim/README.md

 - **Close Tagbar**: `<leader>tc` (Normal mode)
 - **Move in Insert Mode**: `<C-h>`, `<C-j>`, `<C-k>`, `<C-l>` (Insert mode)

+**INFO**: clangd does currently not work for arm devices with mason!

 ## Directory Structure

 Understand the filetree for easier customization: